28 interesting facts about Monaco

 10. Monaco is one of just three sovereign principalities in the world.
 The others are Andorra and Liechtenstein.
 A principality is a sovereign state ruled by a monarch with the title of prince and/or princess.

-11. Monaco is famed for its opulence with nearly 70% of people living in Monaco are millionaires (USD).
+11. Monaco is famed for its opulence; nearly 70% of its residents are millionaires (USD).

 12. Monaco also has the most super-rich people per capita in the world, with 199 people holding assets of $30m or more out of a population of just 39,000 – five people in every thousand.